zeisler/active_mocker/README.md

 ```

 ### Scoped Methods
-* As long the mock file that holds the scope method is required it will be available but raise an `unimplemented error` when called.
+* Any chained scoped methods will be available when the mock file that defines it is required.
+When called it raises a `NotImplementedError`, stub the method with a value to continue.

 ### Managing Mocks